banteg/brownie-safe/docs/_sources/signing.rst.txt

 Signing
 =======

-Several options for signing transactions are available in Ape Safe, including support for hardware wallets.
+Several options for signing transactions are available in Brownie Safe, including support for hardware wallets.

 Signatures are required, Gnosis `transaction service`_ will only accept a transaction with an owner signature or from `a delegate`_.